 It’s generally advisable for individuals, especially those in their mid-teens, to seek an early evaluation.
 By conducting a detailed examination and utilizing X-rays, Dr. Draper and Dr. Gibbins can offer insights into the position and potential concerns surrounding your wisdom teeth.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Draper and Dr. Gibbins have the training, license, and experience to provide these types of anesthesia for patients.

-You will rest under supervision in our office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, and antibiotics, and one of our staff members will discuss your performance care and instructions with your driver.
+Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, and antibiotics, and one of our staff members will discuss your post-op care instructions with your driver.

 If you have any questions, please do not hesitate to call us.

 Choosing to overlook discomfort or pain from wisdom teeth can invite more significant complications:

 - Infections: Untreated wisdom teeth can lead to severe infections in the gums and jaw.